Open & Direct Feedback: Best Approach for Team Harmony

 Perhaps it is my Jamaican background that makes this type of backbiting particularly distasteful to me.
 Jamaicans have a strong cultural bias against backbiting.

 “Any dog who will drag a bone into your yard will carry a bone from your yard to your neighbours.”
-(Don’t trust anyone who comes to you with gossip or tales about someone else.)
+(Don’t trust any business colleague or co-worker who comes to you with gossip or tales about someone else.)

 Backbiting in Reggae